Laws (dialogue): Interpretations and themes

+Ontological priority of soul

 The tenth book of the Laws most famously discusses the priority of soul: both explanatory priority and ontological priority.
 Plato here refutes the views of his predecessors who argued that soul (and what soul is related to, such as intelligence, knowledge, skill, etc.) is posterior to corporeal things such as earth and fire.
 The natural philosophers had explained soul, intelligence, and so on, in terms of corporeal things: corporeal things exist first and give rise to psychic phenomena.
 In contrast, Plato argues that soul is first, both as that in terms of which corporeal things ought to be explained and as that which gives rise to the corporeal world.
 Plato concludes this by relying on his view that the soul is intelligent and a self-mover and that soul is that which supervises the cosmos.
 There is an important scholarly discussion of whether Plato means to allow for there to be an evil soul governing the cosmos, alongside a virtuous soul.
 Gabriela Carone, for instance, maintains that Plato "does not dismiss the existence of a kind of evil soul as such."
 But more-recent scholarship has argued otherwise.
 In general, recent scholars have understood Plato's psychology to be such that souls are by their very nature intelligent (for it is by means of their intelligence that they move things), and that Plato's view of intelligence requires that intelligent things not be vicious; this rules out the very possibility of an evil soul.